DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 Again, we haven't included the styles for this sample page above, but they are included with the [tutorial repo](https://github.com/auth0/amp-example).

-## Aside: Authentication is Easy with Auth0
+## Aside: Using Auth0 with your AMP Pages is Easy

 Even content sites often require authentication.
 As was mentioned, we can't put input elements in an AMP document, nor can we use any custom JavaScript.
 Because of this, it will be necessary to have a login page or box that redirects to an AMP document that is content only.
-This, of course, all depends on your particular set up.

-Auth0 can help with the authentication piece of your content site.
-Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
-This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [Single Sign On](https://auth0.com/docs/sso/single-sign-on), User Management, support for Social (Facebook, Github, Twitter, etc.), Enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
-Auth0 is perfect for [Single Page Applications](https://auth0.com/docs/sequence-diagrams) and very easy to set up.
+This can be done in less than 10 minutes using [Auth0](https://auth0.com)'s hosted login box.
+For example, if your account name is `samples`, you can just link people to `https://samples.auth0.com/login?client=BUIJSW9x60sIHBw8Kd9EmCbj8eDIFxDC&redirect_uri=YOUR_AMP_APP&response_type=token` and replace the `YOUR_AMP_APP_URL` with the correct one.
+Once the user authenticated successfully, you'll get a [JWT](http://jwt.io/introduction/) in your AMP app, with which you can do authenticated requests to your API :boom:.
+Check out an [existing Login box here](https://samples.auth0.com/login?client=BUIJSW9x60sIHBw8Kd9EmCbj8eDIFxDCresponse_type=token). <a href="javascript:signup()">Click here to signup to your Auth0 account</a>

 ## Wrapping Up

 As we've seen, AMP puts a lot of restrictions on us and requires that we use special components for things like images, video, and ads.
-This is all for the cause of making sites faster, and the AMP project has stated that it has observed [speed improvements of 15% to 85%](https://www.ampproject.org/how-it-works/).
+This is all for the sake of making sites faster, and the AMP project has stated that it has observed [speed improvements of 15% to 85%](https://www.ampproject.org/how-it-works/).
 This would certainly be a welcome enhancement for end users of many content sites, especially mobile users.
 However, as developers, it could be said that AMP is just too limiting for us to use in our projects.
-[Some have even expressed](https://twitter.com/DurandalJS/status/652499040815464448) that a Google-specifc way of writing the web is bad for it.
+[Some have even expressed](https://twitter.com/DurandalJS/status/652499040815464448) that a Google-specific way of writing the web is ultimately bad for it.

-Ultimately, I think AMP is an interesting project that will work well in acheiving a faster browsing experience for users of content sites.
-While we should be writing efficient pages by dropping JavaScript that isn't needed, paying attention to how our scripts are loaded, and generally just be doing better house-keeping, it's becoming harder and harder to do that with the modern web.
-For many, it's ultimately easier to follow a prescription for how to make our sites faster than it is to be disciplined enough to do it on our own.
-At the same time, there is a part of me that feels as if we should just do a better job of getting back to basics with our sites, which would solve a lot (maybe not all) of the issues AMP is trying to solve.
+I think AMP is an interesting project that will work well in acheiving a faster browsing experience for users of content sites.
+While we should be writing efficient pages by dropping JavaScript that isn't needed, paying attention to how our scripts are loaded, and generally just be doing better house-keeping, it's becoming harder to do that with the modern web.
+For many, it's ultimately easier to follow a prescription for how to make sites faster than it is to be disciplined enough to follow best-practices.
+At the same time, there is a part of me that feels as if we should just do a better job of getting back to basics with our sites, which would solve a lot (albeit perhaps not all) of the issues that AMP is aiming to solve.